soulsource/higher-free-macro/README.md

 There probably are tons of bugs.
 Pull requests are more than welcome.

 # Description
-This is a simple (and possibly wrong) port of Haskell's [Control.Monad.Free](https://hackage.haskell.org/package/free/docs/Control-Monad-Free.html) package to Rust, using the traits from [higher](https://crates.io/crates/higher).
+This is a simple port of Haskell's [Control.Monad.Free](https://hackage.haskell.org/package/free/docs/Control-Monad-Free.html) package to Rust, using the traits from [higher](https://crates.io/crates/higher).
-This crate uses macros to generate a unique Free Monad type for each Functor.
+This crate uses macros to generate a unique Free Monad type for each user-supplied Functor.

 # Usage
 The usage is rather straightforward.
 First, you create your Functor type, then call the `free!` macro to create the actual Free Monad type based on it.
 For example: